Jennifer Yee

 Jennifer Yee is an American chef, specializing in pastry.
-Born and raised in San Francisco, she has worked in several pastry kitchens in some of New York's finest restaurants, including Lafayette in the NoHo neighborhood of Manhattan as Patissière, and The Grill in midtown Manhattan's Seagram Building, as the opening Pastry Chef.
-She is currently the Executive Pastry Chef for Chef Linton Hopkins' restaurants in Atlanta.
+Born and raised in San Francisco, she worked in several pastry kitchens in some of New York's finest restaurants, including Lafayette in the NoHo neighborhood of Manhattan as Patissière, and The Grill in midtown Manhattan's Seagram Building, as the opening Pastry Chef, before becoming the Executive Pastry Chef for Chef Linton Hopkins' restaurants in Atlanta.
 Her work has been recognized by the James Beard Foundation in both New York and Atlanta.

+She is currently the Executive Pastry Chef for Wynn Las Vegas.